 Academic Use and Athletics Use

-The campus logos should be used with communications materials originating from academic units on the Champaign-Urbana campus.
+The campus logos should be used with communications materials originating from academic units.
 The Department of Intercollegiate Athletics logos are to be used only for athletics purposes.

 There are two versions of the I Mark: one with the "1867" text and one without.
 The I Mark without the text is known as the standard version.

 The "1867" version of the I Mark was created to add a historical reference to the year the university was founded.
-It should be used only when historical context is important or in print or electronic communication materials related to formal campus events such as convocation or commencement.
+It should be used only when historical context is important or in print or electronic communication materials related to formal campus events such as convocation, commencement and investitures.